-- Conduct independent research with support from the project mentor.
+2. Conduct independent research with support from a project mentor.

-- Give a presentation at the Jug Bay’s Annual Volunteer Picnic at the end of August, 2017.
+4. Give a presentation at the Jug Bay’s Annual Volunteer Picnic Event.

-- Write an article for Jug Bay’s newsletter, “Marsh Notes,” or our website summarizing research findings.
+5. Write an article for Jug Bay’s newsletter, “Marsh Notes” or our website

 The Friends of Jug Bay will provide a stipend totaling $4,000; two equal installments of $1,500 will be given during the first two months of the internship.
 A final payment of $1000 is made upon the receipt of the final report.
 Interns should expect to work approximately 12 weeks during the summer (June through August).

-Housing: If needed, housing at the residence of a FOJB member will be available at no cost for one of the interns.
+Housing: As needed, housing at the residence of a FOJB member will be available at no cost.